 In digital marketing, performance measurement involves tracking and analysing various key performance indicators (KPIs) to evaluate the effectiveness of marketing strategies.
 Some important KPIs used to measure performance in digital marketing are:

-Tracking the number of visitors to a website and its sources (organic search, social media, paid advertising, etc.) helps measure the success of marketing efforts in driving traffic.
+Tracking the number of visitors to your website on Google Analytics and its sources (organic search, social media, paid advertising, etc.) helps measure the success of marketing efforts in driving traffic.

 The percentage of website visitors who take a desired action, such as making a purchase or filling out a form, measures the effectiveness of the campaign in converting visitors into customers or prospects.